ltorres97/FS-GCvTR/README.md

-## Rethinking Transformer Attention using Convolution and Graph Embeddings for Few-shot Molecular Property Discovery
+## Rethinking Transformers using Convolution and Graph Embeddings for Few-shot Molecular Property Discovery

 In this work, we present a few-shot GNN-Transformer architecture, FS-GCvTR that addresses the challenge of low data learning in toxicity and side effect prediction.
 It is demonstrated that the proposed model outperforms simpler graph-based methods on benckmarks datasets such as Tox21 and SIDER.